 AmeriGas Partners, L.P. is a limited partnership formed under Delaware law on November 2, 1994.
 We are the largest retail propane distributor in the U.S. based on the volume of propane gallons distributed annually.
-The Partnership serves over 1.5 million residential, commercial, industrial, agricultural, wholesale and motor fuel customers in all 50 states from more than 1,800 propane distribution locations.
+The Partnership serves nearly 1.4 million residential, commercial, industrial, agricultural, wholesale and motor fuel customers in all 50 states from approximately 1,600 propane distribution locations.